mike-pereira/mike-pereira.github.io/_strf/main.md

 ---

 This page contains supplementary materials to my preprint entitled "A note on spatio-temporal random fields on meshed surfaces".
+[The full-text of the preprint can be found here](../../images/STRF/strf.pdf).

 * [Fig 1.1(B):Simulation of the presence of sulfate in the Earth atmosphere.](../STRF/sulfate)